ZQuestClassic/zquestclassic.com/content/news/2023-10-19-announcing-2.55-final.md

 * New icons, a logo, and even a title song made just for ZQuest Classic
 * We'll be dropping the classic quests from the distribution, and including some more quests made by the community
 * A separate nightly release channel to start a public beta for the Z3-scrolling engine rewrite.
-It's a bit too risky to merge this to the main branch just yet, but it's time to start getting feedback from the community on this big change to the engine
+It's a bit too risky to merge this to the main branch just yet, but it's time to start getting feedback from the community on this big change

 ## What cool stuff to expect